TYPES OF CYBER ATTACKS

 APT actors are less likely to attempt to attack a SMB, unless they have a very good reason to do so, and cybercriminals are more likely to need solvent victims who can pay a ransom.

-Cyber attacks targeting users
+Common cyberattacks targeting users

 Phishing / Spearphishing / Quishing

-- Tools for protection: spam filter, e-mails scans, awareness.
+- Tools for protection: spam filter, emails scans, awareness.

-Malicious file attachments
+Malicious file attachments in email

 - Tools for protection: antivirus, e-reader configuration (disable Macros globally, or block JavaScript in the PDF e-reader), awareness.